Learn to ski the easy way

 With the short ski method

-Parallel Skiing's adult beginner ski course is the answer.
-It takes place over the first 5 or 6 weekends of the new year, leaving from Munich and skiing in Austria.
-The ski course uses the Short Ski Method, which means in just three weekends adult beginners move from never having worn skis to being confident around the whole mountain.
+Parallel Skiing's adult beginner ski courses are the answer.
+They take place over the first 6 weekends of the new year, leaving from Munich and skiing at the best ski resorts for beginners in Austria.
+The ski courses use the Short Ski Method, or graduated length method, which means in just three weekends adult beginners move from never having worn skis on their first day of lessons to skiing confidently with parallel turn around the whole mountain on the sixth day of lessons.

-With short skis you learn the parallel turn from the first day, and so you never need to unlearn the snow plough.
-The course is filled with fun exercises in small groups with your instructor.
+With short skis and the graduated length method you learn direct parallel turn from the first day, and so you never need to unlearn the snow plough.
+How Ken Lawler happened upon the graduated length method from Martin Puchtler at the Skischule Nordbayern.

-At Parallel Skiing everything’s organized for you, transport, lodging, ski equipment, ski passes, and ski lessons.
-Before your Ski course you must come to an InfoEve for bootfitting, then you just turn up and have fun on the ski course.
+Before you come to any of our Ski courses you must come to an InfoEve for bootfitting, then you just turn up and have fun on the ski course.

 What our students say...